Get ready to feel the excitement of Starved Rock State Park, a stunning natural wonder nestled less than 100 miles southwest of Chicago.

 The Illinois River provides opportunities for canoeing, kayaking, and rafting, with rentals and tours available.
 A little further south, the Vermilion River offers whitewater rafting adventures for all skill levels.

-If angling is your game, you can cast your line in the Illinois and Vermilion Rivers, where white bass, catfish, and more await.
+If angling is your game, then try fishing at Starved Rock.
+You can cast your line in the Illinois and Vermilion Rivers, where white bass, catfish, and more await.
 Lone Point Shelter offers boat launches, and guided fishing tours are available if you'd like some help or company reeling in a big one.
 Please note: you will need a valid fishing license.

 Go Where the Eagles Fly